wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/archiving/archiving-setup.md

 ## Archive Service command-line tool

-The command-line tool is a 'fat-jar' that can be executed directly using the `java -jar` option.
+The command-line tool is a fat `.jar` that can be executed directly using the `java -jar` option.

 ```text
 $ java -jar corda-tools-archive-service-1.0.1.jar --help